pramnora/qb64/README.md

 QB64/QBASIC 64 program code

+NOTE: A 'first' programming language tends to stay with and haunt the programmer; quite possibly, for all the rest of their entire lifetime to come...; they really can't help but to compare every single 'new' programming language they come across...with that very 'first' programming language experience.

 My first programming language was BASIC/Beginners All Purpose Symbollic Instruction Code.
 I practiced using it on a home based computer called: Tandy Radio Shack Color Computer II.
 This old BASIC interpreter version was called, MS BASIC/or, Microsoft BASIC. it used such things as: Line numbers/GOTO statements/GOSUB/RETURN sub-routines.

 100 CLS
 110 PRINT "Hello, world!"
 120 END

-Later on, I went and brought myself another computer called: Atari 520 STFM; on this machine I used a FASTBASIC interpreter; I found I didn't need to use line numbers/GOTO statements/GOSUB/RETURN/-etc.; because, instead, it was a more modern BASIC version which used structured programming techniques.
+Later on, I went and brought myself another computer called: Atari 520 STFM; on this machine I used a FASTBASIC interpreter; I found I didn't need to use line numbers/GOTO statements/GOSUB/RETURN/-etc.; because, instead, it was a modern BASIC version which used far more highly structured programming language techniques.

 CLS
 PRINT "Hello, world!"